AbdollahMasoud/IJCNN-2023/README.md

 # IJCNN-2023

-Dataset and Code of "Morphological Classification of Extragalactic Radio Sources Using Gradient Boosting Methods"
+This Repo contains the dataset and code used by the paper "Morphological Classification of Extragalactic Radio Sources Using Gradient Boosting Methods".